|Main Subject Pages|

 answer historic glass bottle related questions or address comments about the Historic Bottle Website?

-Yes, if you include good (in focus) images, a detailed description of the bottle, and clear questions.
+Yes, if you include good quality (and in focus) images, a detailed description of the bottle, and clear questions.
 I certainly enjoy responding to questions though may not always have the time to fully address your query since this is a purely volunteer effort and I have many other interests.
 I can not devote any time to researching specific bottles although I will often provide suggestions where one could possibly find the information.
 That is often within this Historic Bottle Website which is large enough that users don't always find the right section(s).

 I will typically respond only to clearly articulated questions which include good quality (in focus) digital images showing the entire bottle, the bottle base, finish (lip), and any other features of note along with a detailed description of the bottle.

-One additional caveat necessary to note is that there were literally 100's of thousands of uniquely different glass bottles made just in the U. S. & Canada during the noted time period and no one person knows the specifics about any more than a small percentage of a percent of that total (see Question #9).
+One additional caveat necessary to note is that there were literally hundreds of thousands of uniquely different glass bottles made just in the U. S. & Canada during the noted time period and no one person knows the specifics about any more than a small percentage of a percent of that total (see Question #9).
 This is true of all bottle books and websites - they can only cover a miniscule number within the huge universe of bottles for which an overwhelmingly large majority have little or no published history available.
-In other words, there is a good chance that the specific bottle you ask about will simply generate a general response about its approximate manufacturing time period and its typology (i.e., what the bottle was used for) - the primary intent and utility of this website.
+In other words, there is a good chance that the specific bottle you ask about will simply generate a general response about its approximate manufacturing time period and its typology (i.e., what the bottle was used for) which is the primary intent and utility of this website anyway.
 I may suggest possible avenues for potential research for which I don't have the time (I get lots of emails) unless such is directly pertinent to the goals of this website.
 I DO learn a lot from viewer questions so welcome them!

 Typical questions which I may not be able to fully respond to include most questions that deal with the specific history or origin of limited production or distribution, local/regionally bottled products (especially outside my location in the far western U. S.) for which there is no published information to my knowledge, although I may be able to provide an approximate manufacturing date range and likely use (typology) for most bottles.
 Questions which are not detailed enough to discern concisely what bottle the question is being asked about or what the real question even is may not generate a detailed response.
 This includes just about any bottle specific question that does not include useful digital images.